 Kids of Note is a non-auditioned, integrated choir for children and youth, with and without disabilities, who love to sing.
-We have 25 members, ages 7 and up, some of whom have been with the group since it began in 2005.
-Kids of Note is directed by children’s entertainer Brenda Baker, with pianist Ken Neitz.
+Our music is uplifting, fun and often challenging.
+Now entering our 14th season, we have 25 members, ages 7 and up.
+The founding director is Brenda Baker and Penny Rosten is our pianist.

 Kids of Note is made possible through the volunteer efforts of approximately 100 people and the generous donations of many, many more.
 Corporate sponsorships and community grants also help to sustain our programs.